Adil-Shahzad17/QuillQuest/README.md

 ### **Acknowledgements** 🙏

+- React community for excellent documentation and support.
 - Appwrite team for amazing BaaS platform.

-- TanStack team for creating powerful and efficient tool React Query.
+- TanStack team for creating powerful tool.

-- React community for excellent documentation and support

 ---